obitouka/InstagramPrivSniffer/README.md

 ## ⚙️ Feature
-- This tool only fetches the list of private media that are being collaborated
+- This tool fetches the list of medias of a private account (only which are being collaborated)

 ## 🔐 Privacy & Legality